LongYistar/LongYistar.github.io/publications.md

 ## Thesis

-- **Yi Long**，Qimiao Xie（Advisor）.BDevelopment and Application of a Lightweight Platform for BIM Models.Undergrad Thesis.(2022)
+- **Yi Long**，Qimiao Xie（Advisor）.Development and Application of a Lightweight Platform for BIM Models.Undergrad Thesis.(2022)

   <br>